Excel Notebook

 =IFERROR(formula, value_if_error) -- catch any error

-=IFNA(formula, value_if_na) -- catch #N/A only (lookup not found)
+=IFNA(formula, value_if_na) -- catch only #N/A (lookup not found)

-=ISBLANK(cell) -- TRUE if cell is empty
+=ISBLANK(cell) -- TRUE if the cell is empty

-=ISNUMBER(value) -- TRUE if value is numeric
+=ISNUMBER(value) -- TRUE if the value is numeric

--- VLOOKUP with fallback instead of #N/A
+-- VLOOKUP with a fallback instead of #N/A

 =IFERROR(VLOOKUP(A2, $E$2:$G$100, 3, FALSE), "Not Found")

--- safer: use XLOOKUP with built-in fallback
+-- safer: use XLOOKUP with a built-in fallback

 =XLOOKUP(A2, station_table[station_code], station_table[city], "Not Found")